yang5hi/big-data-amazon-review/README.md

 * Use the schema to create tables in the RDS database with Google Colab notebooks and **extract** two datasets from the list at review dataset, one into each notebook.
 * **Transform** the dataset to fit the tables in the schema file.
 * **Load** the DataFrames that correspond to tables into an RDS instance.
+* The setting up of aws rds and correctly connect to local postgresql pgAdmin is the most challenging part of this project.

 ## Level 2